powsybl/powsybl-core/docs/index.md

 # PowSyBl Core

-PowSyBl (<b>Pow</b>er <b>Sy</b>stem <b>Bl</b>ocks) is an open source library written in Java, dedicated to electrical grid modeling, simulation and visualisation, licensed under the [Mozilla Public License version 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
+PowSyBl (<b>Pow</b>er <b>Sy</b>stem <b>Bl</b>ocks) is an open source library written in Java, dedicated to electrical grid modeling, simulation and visualization, licensed under the [Mozilla Public License version 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
-It is part of [LF Energy](https://www.lfenergy.org/), an open source foundation focused on energy sector, hosted within The Linux Foundation.
+It is part of [LF Energy](https://www.lfenergy.org/), an open source foundation focused on the energy sector, hosted within The Linux Foundation.

 PowSyBl is used through Python scripts using the library [Pypowsybl](https://powsybl.readthedocs.io/projects/pypowsybl/en/stable/), but also to build state-of-the-art applications.